Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Introduction

-Moreover, some of the candidate instruments found to be associated with the exposure might not be valid as they may directly influence the outcome of interest.
-For example, in MR studies, this problem arises due to pleiotropy, a phenomenon that one genetic variant influences multiple traits and possibly through independent pathways.
+Moreover, some of the candidate instruments found to be associated with the exposure might not be valid as they may directly impact the outcome of interest.
+For example, in Mendelian randomization studies, this problem arises due to pleiotropy, a phenomenon that one SNP influences multiple traits and possibly through independent pathways.
 In response to this concern, recently there has been a surging interest in methods that make valid causal inference in the presence of invalid instruments. \cite{Kolesar2015} and \cite{Bowden2015} provided inferential methods for treatment effects in the presence of invalid instruments.
-Their methods assume that the direct effects of these invalid instruments are uncorrelated with the associations between the instruments and the exposure. \cite{Cheng2015} studied the selection of valid instruments by assuming that one knows a collection of valid IVs a priori.
-Another popular assumption, known as the ``majority rule" \citep{Bowden2016,Kang2016,Windmeijer2019,JasonHartford2020}, assumes that at least 50\% of the candidate instruments are valid.
-Relaxing the majority rule, \cite{Guo2018} and \cite{Windmeijer2019b} assume that the largest group of Wald ratios with equal values corresponds to valid instruments, referred to as the ``plurality rule.''
-They also developed two-stage thresholding procedures to identify valid IVs and consistently estimate causal effects.
-In the MR context, \cite{Morrison2020} proposed a method based on genome-wide summary statistics that accounts for both uncorrelated and correlated pleiotropic effects, while \cite{Zhao2020} proposed a consistent causal effect estimator by adjusting the profile likelihood of the summary data under a two-sample MR design where the exposure and the outcome are observed from two independent samples.
+Their methods assume that the direct effects of these invalid instruments are uncorrelated with the associations between the instruments and the exposure.
+Without knowing a set of valid instruments a priori, the majority rule \citep[e.g.][]{Bowden2016,Kang2016}--at least 50\% of the candidate instruments are valid--is considered for consistent estimation of valid instruments. \cite{Guo2018} and \cite{Windmeijer2019b} further relax this condition and assume that the largest group of Wald ratios with equal values corresponds to valid instruments, referred to as the plurality rule.

-The developments in the present paper are motivated by the somewhat surprising finding that a naive combination of existing methods for solving the two challenges discussed earlier leads to biased causal inference.
-More precisely, we observe that estimates from this naive combination are close to the ordinary least squares (OLS) estimate that does not account for any unmeasured confounding.
+The developments in the present paper are motivated by the surprising finding that a naive combination of existing methods for solving the two challenges discussed earlier leads to biased causal inference.
+More precisely, we observe that estimates from this naive combination are close to the ordinary least squares estimate that does not account for any unmeasured confounding.

 Our contributions in the paper are two-fold.
 We first provide a theoretical characterization of the observation described above.
 In particular, we show that estimates from exogenous variables having spurious correlations with the exposure are concentrated in a region that can be separated from the true causal effect.
 Remarkably in our theoretical analysis, we explicitly take into account the randomness in the first marginal screening step, while most of the existing literature treats this as pre-processing and does not account for its randomness.